jklgit/python_stopwatch_and_timer/README.md

 15:13:31.299  |  2.238 s  |  2.238 s
 15:13:33.003  |  3.942 s  |  1.704 s
 ```
 The first column is the OS time in 24 hour format.
 The second column displays the time since last reset.
-The third column display the time past since last stop.
+The third column displays the time past since last stop.

 ## timer.py